 A Brief Look At Aristotle And Plato

-Plato is one of the big reasons why the world operates the way it does today.
-He created the Academy, the first place of higher education in the West.
-While his life is shrouded in mystery, Plato’s works have survived for thousands of years, and he was a teacher to many people, including his most famous student, Aristotle.
+Plato may be one of the reasons why the world operates the way it does today.
+He created the Academy, which is typically considered to be the first place of higher education in the West.
+While his life can be shrouded in mystery, Plato’s works have survived for thousands of years, and he was a teacher to many people, including Aristotle, who some believe to be his most famous student.

 Aristotle joined Plato's Academy as a young adult and continued studying there for 20 years.
-He became one of the biggest influences on the Western philosophy of values, and like Plato, his works have survived, continuing to influence modern society.
+He is typically thought to have become one of the biggest influences on the Western philosophy of values, and like Plato, his works have survived, often continuing to influence modern society.

 Plato's Opinion On Happiness

-Plato wrote his ideas on happiness in The Republic, so if you're interested in reading more about it, it's worth checking out.
+Plato wrote his ideas on happiness in The Republic.
 He believed that those who are happy are those who are moral and follow the four cardinal values.
 He taught that these were character traits that could be used and practiced until one could utilize them without thinking about it.
-These four values are:
+These four values generally included the following:

-Temperance involves moderation in one's desires or a middle road between excess and deficiency.
-To exhibit restraint in one's actions and stay balanced.
-For example, Aristotle would judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.
+Temperance usually involves moderation in one's desires or a middle road between excess and deficiency.
+It can be thought of as exhibiting restraint in one's actions and staying balanced.
+For example, Plato might judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.

-Also known as courage, fortitude is an inner strength in the face of adversity.
-When you're courageous, you can resist temptations and overcome difficulties.
-You remain tenacious and fight on despite the troubles you may face.
-Those who have fortitude are going to persevere.
-Fortitude is a necessary component in accomplishing your goals, which, in turn, will help lead to happiness overall.
+Also known as courage, fortitude can be defined as inner strength in the face of adversity.
+When you're courageous, you may resist temptations and overcome difficulties.
+You may remain tenacious and fight on despite the troubles you may face.
+Those who have fortitude usually persevere.
+Fortitude may be a necessary component in accomplishing your goals, which can contribute to overall happiness.

-Prudence involves being reasonable and using that reason to self-govern.
-Those who are happy can self-judge and choose moral actions.
-They can be mindful, learn from their mistakes and strive to improve.
-Reason can help make one happy, as more intense and irrational emotions can lead to unhappiness.
+Prudence normally involves being reasonable and using that reason to self-govern.
+Those who are happy may be able to self-judge and choose moral actions.
+They may be mindful, learn from their mistakes, and strive to improve.

-Plato's definition of justice is slightly different from what we may think of when we think of the word.
-It is the most abstract of the virtues.
-Basically, justice is the middle road between being selfless and selfish.
-Plato believed that while one should pursue their own desires, it is essential to help those around them flourish.
+Plato's definition of justice can be slightly different from what we may think of when we hear the word.
+It is generally the most abstract of the virtues.
+Justice, in Plato’s view, can be considered the middle road between being selfless and selfish.
+Plato generally believed that while one should pursue their own desires, it can also be essential to help those around them flourish.

-To summarize, Plato believed a happy person has principles and sticks to them.
+To summarize, Plato generally believed that a happy person has principles and sticks to them.

 Aristotle's Opinion On Happiness

 Aristotle spent a lot of time talking about happiness.
-He believed that happiness was the goal of life, achieved by living virtuously.
-One lives virtuously by nurturing their inherent good habits and developing new ones.
-Doing so enables one to make good choices and lead a happy life.
+He generally believed that happiness was the goal of life and could be achieved by living virtuously.
+One may live virtuously by nurturing their inherent good habits and developing new ones.
+Doing so can enable one to make good choices and lead a happy life.

-Humanity itself has a function, and that is to reason.
-We are set apart from other creatures because we are self-aware and have critical thinking skills.
-Aristotle believed that we need to use our reasoning to be happy, which will help us live a virtuous life.
+Humanity itself may have a function, according to Aristotle, and that may be to reason.
+We may be set apart from other creatures because we are self-aware and have critical thinking skills.
+Aristotle generally believed that we need to use our reasoning to be happy, which can help us live a virtuous life.

-Plato and Aristotle believed in having a system of values and sticking to them to achieve happiness.
-They also believed in living by the mean - making choices and acting in the middle ground between excess and depravity.
+Plato and Aristotle can be said to have believed in having a system of values and sticking to them to achieve happiness.
+They may have also believed in choosing the middle ground between excess and depravity.

-There have been many philosophers after these two who have explained happiness, and Aristotle and Plato are certainly not infallible beings.
-However, their words can apply to many people, and you can strive to improve your life by thinking about what they said.
-Some ways you can do this include:
+Aristotle and Plato may not be infallible beings, but their words can apply to many people, and you can strive to improve your life by thinking about their beliefs.
+Some ways you can do this may include the following:

-You have a moral code, but you may not have given it much thought.
-Think about what you believe to be right or wrong, and stick to it.
-By enforcing your principles, you may find yourself happier than ever.
-If you mess up, learn from your mistakes and remember that no one is perfect.
+Perhaps you have a moral code, but you may not have given it much thought.
+You might think about what you believe to be right or wrong and stick to it.
+By enforcing your principles, you may find yourself feeling happier.
+If you mess up, it can be best to learn from your mistakes and remember that no one may be completely perfect.